AVSystem/developer-zone/docs/API_documentation/Overview/Getting_access.md

 **Token expiration time**

 The expiration time of the token is determined by the administrator and remains consistent for all user types.
-The token expires after 5 minutes.
+Typically, the token expires after around 5 minutes.

 ## Permissions

 Each endpoint has a separate permission.
-You can find information about permissions required for accessing a specific endpoint in the Guides section.

 Developer and Business accounts have permissions for the access to the following set of API endpoints: